 So I wasn’t surprised when my sister gave me Nigel Slaters Tender, Volume I for my birthday in September, and the first photo that jumped out at me was of a root vegetable korma.
 I’d never even considered making my own korma before, preferring to stick to spicier and simpler curries for my home cooking.
 But it seemed like fate that I should make this, particularly as the farmers market is crawling with delicious root vegetables right now.

-I opted to use a combination of carrots, potatoes, swede and jerusalem artichokes, but parsnip, turnip and even beets would also be good here.
-I quickly realised that the amount of veg stipulated by Nigel would feed a small army, let alone the four adults it claimed to.
+I opted to use a combination of carrots, potatoes, swede and Jerusalem artichokes, but parsnip, turnip, and even beets would also be good here.
+I quickly realized that the amount of veg stipulated by Nigel would feed a small army, let alone the four adults it claimed to.
 If there’s anything that I dislike about the man’s books, it’s the portion sizes- they’re always huge.
 Goodness knows how he stays so trim.
-I ended up nearly halving the vegetables, and just cutting down on the other ingredients (I like my curry saucy, so as to have an excuse for naan, rice, etc.).
+I ended up nearly halving the vegetables, and just cutting down on the other ingredients (I like my curry sauce, so as to have an excuse for naan, rice, etc.).

 The result was exactly what I was looking for- a homemade korma that tastes homemade.
 While many commercial kormas are almost cloyingly sweet, this one has a nice tang to it, courtesy of the natural yogurt in the sauce.
 And despite all the spices and chili, it isn’t too hot at all- perfect for those who like their curries on the mild side.
 Who knows- making this dish might become part of a new pattern around here.